zhijinl/nvflare-course/README.md

 whether it’s PyTorch, TensorFlow, or traditional frameworks such as numpy, scikit-learn, xgboost etc.

-In this workshop, we will illustrate how quickly you can move Federated algorithms from simulation to production.
+In this DLI course, we will illustrate how quickly you can move Federated algorithms from simulation to production.
 Additionally, we will showcase diverse applications across industries, such as fraud detection in financial services, medical imaging segmentation, and